What are Number Bonds? A Guide For Parents

 This video shows number bonds using the concept of "whole and parts" - an idea that comes from the Singapore math program.

-They also help with addition and subtraction bridging 10.
-If you want to work out 16 – 8, for example, you can use the following thought process:
+A solid understanding of number bonds also helps with addition and subtraction bridging 10.
+For example, if you want to work out 16 – 8, you can use the following thought process:

 • 8 is made up of 6 and 2